nistude/techblog/content/about.md

 Hello,

-my name is Nikolay Sturm and I am the person writing here.

 I am about two decades into my career in IT, working in various roles in and around operations.
 I began my career as a classical systems administrator, drank the devops kool-aid in 2009, dipped my nose into web programming and